 Over time, an occluded artery will eventually open and begin to reperfuse the retina.
 However, the visual acuity usually remains poor.
-In vivo measurements of macular and nerve fiber layer thickness in RAO demonstrate that the inner retina thickens acutely, then subsequently thins from ischemia-related atrophy, and the retinal vessels usually remain attenuated in a process that appears to evolve over months.
-Most cases show inner retinal hyper-reflectivity on optical coherence tomography (OCT), but some cases show patchy areas of deep capillary-bed ischemia manifesting as increased reflectivity on OCT, referred to as paracentral acute middle maculopathy.
-Iris neovascularization may develop following a CRAO, and the incidence is likely related to the level of overall ocular and retinal ischemia.
+20 In vivo measurements of macular and nerve fiber layer thickness in RAO demonstrate that the inner retina thickens acutely, then subsequently thins from ischemia-related atrophy, and the retinal vessels usually remain attenuated in a process that appears to evolve over months.
+21 In some cases, there is a progression from PAMM to more complete inner retinal hyper-reflectivity. ^{18,22} Iris neovascularization may develop in about 20% of cases of CRAO, and as soon as one week, but typically within 30-60 days, following a CRAO.
+The incidence or neovascularization, and the rapidity of its onset, is likely related to the level of overall ocular and retinal ischemia.
+23

 Cilioretinal artery occlusions may accompany a central retinal vein occlusion (CRVO).
 The cilioretinal artery occlusion occurs as a result of increased intravascular retinal venous pressure combined with the lower mean choroidal arterial pressure relative to the mean retinal arterial pressure.
 In cilioretinal arteries, the arterial flow originates from the short posterior ciliary arteries rather than from the central retinal artery.
 The lower intravascular arterial perfusion pressure in the cilioretinal artery is the result of multiple collateral flow channels that are present within the choroidal circulation.
-When the retinal venous circulation is occluded (CRVO), flow through the cilioretinal artery is more easily impeded due to higher outflow resistance.
+When the retinal venous circulation is occluded, flow through the cilioretinal artery is more easily impeded as a result of higher outflow resistance.
 Also, the ciliary circulation lacks the autoregulatory mechanism of the retinal circulation that compensates for changes in the intravascular pressure.
-Instead, the choroidal circulation is largely regulated by sympathetic innervation.
+Instead, the choroidal circulation is largely regulated by sympathetic innervation.24

 The combination of a CRAO or BRAO with a CRVO is rare; it usually is an indicator of an active systemic disease or it may occur in the setting of a retrobulbar hemorrhage.
-Other etiologies include autoimmune disorders, malignancies, blood dyscrasias, leukemia, and superior thoracic inlet lesions.
-Patients with this combination of obstructions will generally have both dilated and tortuous veins along with intraretinal hemorrhages in conjunction with broad areas of retinal ischemia, infarction, poor visual function, a poor prognosis, and a high risk (80%) of neovascular glaucoma.
+Other etiologies include autoimmune disorders, and superior thoracic inlet lesions.
+Patients with this combination of obstructions will generally have both dilated and tortuous veins, along with intraretinal hemorrhages in conjunction with broad areas of retinal ischemia, infarction, poor visual function, a poor prognosis, and a high risk (80%) of neovascular glaucoma.
+Infarction, poor visual function, a poor prognosis, and a high risk (80%) of neovascular glaucoma.

-Platelet-fibrin-cholesterol emboli (Hollenhorst plaques) are a harbinger of common emboli responsible for RAOs.
-Embolic Hollenhorst plaques can appear either within a vessel of similar caliber or at an arterial bifurcation.
+Platelet-fibrin-cholesterol emboli (Hollenhorst plaques) are common emboli responsible for RAOs.
+Emboli can appear either within a vessel of similar caliber or at an arterial bifurcation.
 Commonly, these plaques originate from the carotid arteries, heart valves, or the aortic arch.
 Rare calcified emboli may originate from calcified cardiac valves.
 The presence of asymptomatic Hollenhorst plaques should prompt a nonurgent workup for systemic atheromatous disease.